QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Results

 \subsection{QuantumBind-RBFE calculations}

-Table \ref{tab:stats_table} presents the RMSE, MAE, and Kendall tau correlation values for the evaluated targets, comparing GAFF2, OPLS4, and AceForce 1.0.
-These metrics provide insight into both the accuracy (via RMSE and MAE) and ranking performance (via Kendall tau) of each method across a diverse set of protein-ligand systems. $\Delta\Delta G$ values for the aforementioned systems and methods are included in the supporting information (Supporting Table\ref{tab:stats_ddg_table} and Supporting Figure\ref{fig:scatter_ddG_AF}.
-Since this work uses a different charge model (RESP) compared to our previous publications (AM1BCC), we compared the results obtained here with those from earlier studies (Supporting Tables \ref{tab:stats_charges_dG}, \ref{tab:stats_charges_ddG}, \ref{tab:topid_table_charges}).
+Figure \ref{fig:rmse_kendall} and Tables \ref{tab:stats_table},\ref{tab:MAE_pct_table} presents the RMSE, MAE, and Kendall tau correlation values for the evaluated targets, comparing GAFF2, OPLS4, and AceFF 1.0.
+These metrics provide insight into both the accuracy (via RMSE and MAE) and ranking performance (via Kendall tau) of each method across a diverse set of protein-ligand systems.
+Scatter plots related to the AceFF 1.0 runs can be found in Figure \ref{fig:scatter_DG}. $\Delta\Delta G$ values for the aforementioned systems and methods are included in the supporting information (Table \ref{tab:stats_ddg_table} and Figure \ref{fig:scatter_ddG_AF}.
+Since this work uses a different charge model (RESP) compared to our previous publications (AM1BCC), we compared the results obtained here with those from earlier studies (Tables \ref{tab:stats_charges_dG}-\ref{tab:stats_charges_ddG}).
 For most targets, the results are very similar between the two charge models.
 Notably, in certain cases, the improvement with RESP charges is considerable.
 While the limitations and possible improvements of this approach are discussed in later sections, the overall improvement observed with RESP charges motivated their use for the QuantumBind-RBFE calculations presented in this work.

 QuantumBind-RBFE demonstrates improved performance compared to GAFF2 across most targets.
-When considering all computed data points, AceForce 1.0 achieves better overall metrics, with a notable decrease in RMSE from 1.17 kcal/mol for GAFF2 to 0.99 kcal/mol for AceForce, and a reduction in MAE from 0.90 to 0.79 kcal/mol.
-The Kendall tau correlation is slightly better for AceForce 1.0 (0.59 vs. 0.55 for GAFF2), though the difference is relatively modest.
-Importantly, AceForce consistently achieves a mean absolute error (MAE) below 1.0 kcal/mol for all targets, underscoring its robust accuracy across diverse systems.
+When considering all computed data points, AceFF 1.0 achieves better overall metrics, with a notable decrease in RMSE from 1.17 kcal/mol for GAFF2 to 0.99 kcal/mol for AceFF, and a reduction in MAE from 0.90 to 0.79 kcal/mol.
+The Kendall tau correlation is slightly better for AceFF 1.0 (0.59 vs. 0.55 for GAFF2), though the difference is relatively modest.
+Importantly, AceFF consistently achieves a mean absolute error (MAE) below 1.0 kcal/mol for all targets, underscoring its robust accuracy across diverse systems.